chaoss/augur/gsoc-interest.md

 5) Documentation of all code contributions is critical, and expected from all CHAOSS GSoC Students.

-You must complete these things by April 19, 2022 13:00 US Central Time (UTC-5).
+You must complete these things by the GSOC Deadline.
 Make sure to also [submit the information required by GSoC for applicants](https://summerofcode.withgoogle.com/) (i.e., project proposal), linking to it from your pull request to this file.
 Here is an [Proposal Template](https://docs.google.com/document/d/1YZez6_hgp2dBybEsMZoQ-ONB9IawK4_OPISLHe9Tjew/edit) to get you started.

 Regards,
 GSoC Mentors